graceebc9/agent_intentions/README.md

 ## Introduction / Summary

-This Github is the companion to the paper <br>Evaluating Language Model Language Traits</br>
+This Github is the companion to the paper <b>Evaluating Language Model Language Traits</b>
 ## Repository Structure